Ansible 320, March 2014

 Overseas – http://news.ansible.co.uk/conlisti.html

 PayPal Tip Jar Thingy.
 Support Ansible, cover website costs and keep the editor happy!
-Or just buy his and his publishing outfit's books.
+Or just buy his books.

 Hugo Deadline, Last Call.
 Nominations must be in by 31 March 2014.
 It would perhaps be a bit crass to remind you again about the Ansible Editions collections of Algis Budrys's criticism being eligible for Best Related Book, but I will anyway.
 For the last time.